avinash-027/docsify-toc-gotop/README.md

       tocMaxLevel: 6,
       // Headers to ignore
       ignoreHeaders: ["<!-- {docsify-ignore} -->", "<!-- {docsify-ignore-all} -->"],
-      // Hide TOC if the number of matched headings is less than or equal to this
+      // Only display the Table of Contents if there are more than this number of headings.
+      // If a page has only one heading, the TOC will remain hidden.
+      // This setting is especially useful for cover pages with minimal headings.
-      // min headings to show TOC, default 1 (hide if only 1)
+      // default is 1 (hide if only 1)
       noTocIfHeadingsFoundIs: 1
     }
   };